michael-e/email_newsletter_manager/readme.md

 This allows for interesting use cases (especially in conjunction with the Members extension):

-- Send emails (e.g. "Please check if your contact data is still right") on a regular basis using a custom event and CRON.
+- Send emails on a regular basis (e.g. "Please check if your contact data is still right") using a custom event and CRON.
 - Send notification emails to big recipient groups based on events in the system (e.g. creating an entry)

 Of course these possibilitie still require a bit of custom code.
 But the public API of the extension should really help you.

+### Disadvantages over the Email Newsletters extension

+* It is not possible to use multiple Datasources to build up a recipient group.

 ### Features

 - background processes for sending
+- no duplicate sending (to single recipients) in a campaign
 - feedback in the publish panel (and in the entry overview table)
 - send html and/or text emails
 - multiple recipient groups